 The Business in Europe: Framework for Income Taxation (BEFIT) proposal replaces the proposal for a Common Consolidated Corporate Tax Base (CCCTB) and is intended to be based on a formulary apportionment and a common tax base.
-The EU Commission's indicative timetable for a legislative proposal on BEFIT is the third quarter of 2023.
+The EU Commission's legislative proposal for BEFIT was published on 12 September 2023.
+The proposed date for transposition into domestic law is 1 July 2028.
 It is worth noting that any proposed directive would require unanimous approval in the European Council.